 (i)Suppose that $n$ Alice do $2m$-cycle correlation test experiments $\mathcal{I}_{A_1A_2},\cdots ,\mathcal{I}_{A_nA_1}$ as depicted in Fig.~\ref{fig:result}(b), and the $i$-th Alice choose $m$ observables $1_{i},\cdots, m_{i}$.
 If each pair of $k$-th obervables $k_{i}$ and $k_{j}$ of two nonadjacent Alice(i.e., $i\neq j\pm 1$) is a xor pair(i.e. events $a|k_{i}$ and $b|k_{j}$ are exclusive for $a=b$ ), then we have a loop-type monogamy relation:

-(ii) In one-to-many scenario, Alice run $n$ experiments with $n$ Bob, Alice's observables are chosen from $\{1_A,\cdots,m_A\}$ and the $j$-th Bob's observable set is $\{k_j\}_{k=1}^m$, again we assume that each pair of $k$-th obervables $k_{i}$ and $k_{j}$ of two different Bob is a xor pair, then there is a monogamy relation like:
+(ii) In the one-to-many scenario, Alice runs $n$ experiments with $n$ Bob, Alice's observables are chosen from $\{1_A,\cdots,m_A\}$ and the $j$-th Bob's observable set is $\{k_j\}_{k=1}^m$, again we assume that each pair of $k$-th observables $k_{i}$ and $k_{j}$ of two different Bob is a xor pair, then there is a monogamy relation like:

 (iii) As depicted in Fig \ref{fig:result}(c), we also have a chain type monogamy relation

 \emph{Proof.} (i) The event set of each experiment $\mathcal{I}_{A_iA_{i+1}}$ is

 We need to calculate the packing number $\alpha^*(G_{\mathcal{E}})$ for the overall event set $\mathcal{E}=\sqcup_{i=1}^n \mathcal{E}_{i,i+1}$.
 Note that we can divide $\mathcal{E}$ into $2m$ groups as